-Pro Football Hall of Fame wide receiver Terrell Owens hasn’t played in the NFL for eight years, but his attempt to remain relevant is rather cutting edge.
-The 44-year-old still believes he can play the game that made him famous, and he still hasn’t met a microphone he doesn’t love, which makes his latest interview about as shocking as thunder coming after lightning.
+Pro Football Hall of Fame wide receiver Terrell Owens hasn't played in the NFL since 2010, but his attempts to remain relevant are rather cutting edge.
+The now 46-year-old still thought he could play the game that made him famous, and he still hasn't met a microphone he doesn't love, which makes his interview last year about as shocking as thunder coming after lightning.

 Ever since Owens entered the NFL as a third-round pick in the 1996 NFL Draft by the San Francisco 49ers, he has gone against the grain — That's just who he is.
 The 6-foot-3 wide out has forever been outspoken and was oftentimes controversial while being a damn good football player with nearly 16,000 receiving yards and over 150 touchdowns throughout his career.